-Issue No. 2019-6.1 - This Regulatory Bulletin outlines the principles and practices that form the Commission's framework for making decisions relating to its regulatory functions.
+RB 2019-06 This Regulatory Bulletin outlines the principles and practices that form the Commission’s framework for making decisions relating to its regulatory functions.
 It outlines how the Commission will ensure high quality and consistent decision-making under the Aged Care Quality and Safety Commission Act 2018 and Aged Care Quality and Safety Commission Rules 2018.
-Available in PDF and accessible DOC.

-Issue No. 2019-5.1.
-This Regulatory Bulletin outlines the assessment methodology used by quality assessors when undertaking performance assessments under the Quality Standards.
-It describes the Commission's systematic approach to assessment of provider performance as a key element of its regulatory practice.
-Available in PDF.
+RB 2019-05 This Regulatory Bulletin outlines the assessment methodology used by quality assessors when undertaking performance assessments under the Aged Care Quality Standards.
+It describes the Commission’s systematic approach to assessment of provider performance as a key element of its regulatory practice.

-Transitional provisions allow the Commissioner to continue with regulatory activities that had started prior to commencement of the Rules.
-The Commissioner may make any arrangements as are necessary for the purposes of completing the activities.
-The Rules provide for processes commenced before 1 January 2019 to continue to be progressed as if the steps had been taken under the Rules.
+Transitional provisions allow the Commissioner to continue with regulatory activities that had started prior to commencement of the rules.
 This includes applications for re-accreditation, quality reviews and monitoring processes.